echoprotocol/echowiki/api-reference/echo-operations/account-management.md

 ## account\_update\_operation

 This operation is used to update an existing account.
 It can be used to update the authorities, or adjust the options on the account.
-See account\_object::options\_type for the options which may be updated.
+See [account\_options](/api-reference/echo-operations/types/common.md#account_options) for the options which may be updated.
 Optional fields can be added or not depending on your intentions.

 ```cpp
 struct account_update_operation : public base_operation